The Dream Team looks to acquire the 22 Disney sports channels and create a network for the culture.

-LL Cool J and Ice Cube are in the midst of an historic and unprecedented black corporate power play, one that will empower the Black narrative in sports and cultivate a new generation of storytellers and thought-influencers.
+LL Cool J and Ice Cube are in the midst of a historic and unprecedented black corporate power play, one that will empower the Black narrative in sports and cultivate a new generation of storytellers and thought-influencers.

-Late last year, the hip-hop legends and entertainment moguls announced their plans to team up to acquire nearly two dozen Disney regional sports channels and create a platform to present sports coverage through a cultural lense driven by young people of color.
+Late last year, the hip-hop legends and entertainment moguls announced their plans to team up to acquire nearly two dozen Disney regional sports channels and create a platform to present sports coverage through a cultural lens driven by young people of color.

 “A new network for a new world that’s really about sports and culture, “ LL told nbcnews.com in an interview.

-The Justice Department is forcing Disney to sell off 22 sports channels, including the YES Network, because it determined that Disney company had too much control and power in the sports TV landscape.
+The Justice Department is forcing Disney to sell off 22 sports channels, including the YES Network because it determined that Disney company had too much control and power in the sports TV landscape.

 Ice Cube and LL Cool J looking to bid on 22 sports TV Stations Disney was forced to sell following their $71 billion acquisition of 21st Century Fox. @CheddarBigNews